offyerrocker/PD2-Advanced-Damage-Number-Popups/README.md

-# PD2-Offy-Damage-Popups
+# Advanced Damage Number Popups
-A mod for PAYDAY 2 that adds damage number popups
+A mod for PAYDAY 2 that adds damage number popups.

+todo settings descriptions with demo images/gifs